jverne/jverne.github.io/_posts/2025-10-16-guidelines-for-the-successful-tactical-developer.md

 ---
 # Guidelines for the Successful Tactical Developer

 You are a technical person, possibly a coder, but you probably know a whole bunch about other technologies.
 To you, it's just stuff you figured out.
 But other people have noticed this.
 And now you are on a call with a customer[^1] who has run into a very weird and very _critical_ problem that, on the face of it, should be _impossible_.
-It is your job to make sense of this and get the bottom of the problem.
+It is your job to make sense of this and get to the bottom of the problem.
 Ideally, by yesterday[^2].

 Congratulations and felicitations!
 You are now a Tactical Developer.
 Your cape[^3] is in the mail, along with pre-paid card for the local coffee shop.
 You'll need it.